 Clarke Payment Plans

-Clarke offers several payment options.
-A method of payment must be selected and a payment plan selected by the time class starts.
-This will allow the financial portion of the registration to be completed more accurately and efficiently.
-Payment plans can be accessed through MyInfo.
+Clarke's Student Accounts Office offers several payment plan options.
+Payment plans begin August 10 for fall and January 10 for spring.
+Payment plans can be accessed through your MyInfo.
 The costs of books, supplies and individual expenses are not part of the payment plans.
 For further information click here.

 Additional assistance may be available to Veterans, Dependents of Veterans, ans students in need of special support.
 Click here to learn more.

 Clarke University and CashCourse are partnering together to introduce students and families to various topics of financial education.
 To visit the site and get started with your financial education, click here.